ual-cci/MSc-Coding-2/Week-8.md

 Portable devices that can carry out computational tasks in the outside world provide some interesting affordances.
 Working with small, portable devices opens up many opportunities:
 - Create and install interactive media devices anywhere
 - Use sensors to collect data remotely
-- Build "ambient" computing environments
+- Build "ambient" computing environments (oh .. wait...what are those?)
-- Design and prototype new mobile devices
+- Design and prototype new mobile devices and platforms
 - Design and prototype new computing hardware for bespoke purposes, e.g. music tech devices, vision mixers, autonomous robots etc.

 ## Modern hardware prototyping

 Planning to deliver everything over existing hardware infrastructure is totally fine.
 But it has a number of restrictions

-- Performance will be defined by capabilities of phones and tablets, or someone else's portable computing hardware (e.g. laptop)
+- Performance will be defined by capabilities of phones and tablets, or someone else's portable computing hardware (e.g. laptop, phone)
-- So will all interaction
+- So will all interaction (so nothing that isn't currently marketed widely e.g. no sliders, knobs, switches, or tactile interfaces)
+- Consequently, limited capacity for interaction research (new forms of interaction)
 - Locked in to an existing hardware and software ecosystem (e.g. app store)
 - Have to abide by existing hardware and software ecosystem agreements
 - Limited potential for trademarking, patents etc.